salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     componentReferences?: ComponentReference[];
     // Static resources referenced in a template.
 For example: 'src' attribute value of an <img>, <source> tag. staticResources?: StaticResourceReference[];
-    astRoot?: Node; // Template in AST format starting with the root <template> node.
+    // Template in AST format starting with the root <template> node.
+Note: this is a partial AST astRoot?: Node;
 }

 // Represents a component referenced in the template.